zarawu-s/movie-catalog/README.md

 An app where you can add movies (movie names) to a list and edit and/or delete them.
 You can set the movie as watched which moves it to 'Watched' list.
-You can also move movies from one list to another by dragging and dropping it.<br>
+You can also move movies from one list to another by dragging and dropping them.<br>

 <img src="assets/images/example.jpg" />